roman-milk/roman-milk.github.io/totally-inappropriate-behaviour.md

+===

- ****** Totally Inappropriate Behaviour ****** bygeronimo_appleby© That's another story!
+That's another story!

+===

- ****** Totally Inappropriate Behaviour Ch.
-02 ****** bygeronimo_appleby© Now that Emma and I had given into temptation and spent the night fucking incestuously in my flat things got progressively more and more perverted.
+Now that Emma and I had given into temptation and spent the night fucking incestuously in my flat things got progressively more and more perverted.
 It seems my beautiful 19 year old sister was kinkier than I thought was possible and even though I was 40 and supposedly worldly wise I had a lot to learn from Emma.

  For the first few nights following our leap into the depraved world of incest I would leave my business at 7pm and return to the flat to be greeted by a naked Emma.
 She would have a bath drawn for me and then she would undress me and bathe me as tenderly and proficiently as any Japanese Geisha.
 The bathroom was illuminated by scores of candles, the water was steaming hot and Emma made sure that we had glasses of chilled white wine to ease the tension away.